-Innovation Career Academy (ICA) provides elective coursework that equips students with valuable skills in STEAM (Science, Technology, Engineering, Arts, Mathematics) related careers.
+Innovation Career Academy (ICA provides elective coursework that equips students with valuable skills in STEAM (Science, Technology, Engineering, Arts, Mathematics related careers.
 The courses are organized into a collection of career pathways.
 Students may take multiple courses in a specific pathway or sample different courses in different pathways to explore different STEAM interests.
 All students are encouraged to try courses in ICA to help guide them towards a future career interest.
-The ICA Pathways are: Engineering, Architecture and Construction, Audio Visual Communication Arts, Biomedical, Computer Science, Digital Graphic Arts, Drone Innovators, Engineering, Entrepreneurship, Fine Arts, Information Technology, Programming, and Robotics.
+The ICA Pathways are: Advanced Engineering, Architecture and Construction, Audio Visual Communication Arts, Biomedical, Business, Computer Science, Digital Graphic Arts, Drone Innovators, Engineering, Entrepreneurship, Fine Arts, Information Technology, Programming, and Robotics.
 Below is a list of ICA courses.
-For courses marked with an asterisk (\), students may take an industry-recognized certification exam.
+For courses marked with an asterisk (), students may take an industry-recognized certification exam.

 2D/3D Game Design with Unity I: 1 credit - In this course students will create their own video game as they learn to program and use Unity gaming software.
 This is an introductory course to game design with components of graphic design, programming, math, and physics built into the curriculum.
-Associated Pathway: Programming
+Associated Pathway: Programming.

 3D Printing 1 - Let's Build It!: 0.5 credits - Ever want to take design to the next level and make your creations come to life?
 In this course students will learn all about 3D design and learn to create in the third dimension using the 3D CAD program SketchUp.
-This is a handson class where we will mail out several materials to students for projects.
+This is a handson class where students will mail out several materials to students for projects.
 Students design it, we print it, then mail individual designs directly to the student.
 Come explore the possibilities!
-Associated Pathways: Engineering, Architecture & Construction, Robotics
+Associated Pathways: Engineering, Architecture and Construction, Robotics.

 Anatomy - Look Inside Yourself: 0.5 credits - This class investigates the study of anatomical structures, physiological systems, and body functions.
 Students will review human structural and functional organization at both the microscopic and macroscopic level.
 Units will include discussions of the basic body systems including the musculoskeletal, circulatory, nervous, and integumentary systems.
 The class also includes the study of recent advances in medical technology.
-Associated Pathway: Biomedical
+Associated Pathway: Biomedical.

-AP Computer Science A: 1 credit - In this course, students will get familiar with the concepts and tools of computer science as they learn a subset of the Java programming language.
-Students will do hands-on work to design, write, and test computer programs that solve problems or accomplish tasks Associated Pathway: Computer Science
+AP Computer Science A: 1 credit - In this asynchronous course, students will get familiar with the concepts and tools of computer science as they learn a subset of the Java programming language.
+Students will do independent, hands-on work to design, write, and test computer programs that solve problems or accomplish tasks.
+The ultimate goal of the course is to prepare for the College Board AP exam, which, with a qualifying score, can earn students college credit at many post-secondary institutions.
+Associated Pathway: Computer Science.

-AP Computer Science Principles: 1 credit - In this course, students will learn the principles that underlie the science of computing and develop the thinking skills that computer scientists use.
+AP Computer Science Principles: 1 credit - In this live, interactive, and project-based course, students will learn the principles that underlie the science of computing and develop the thinking skills that computer scientists use.
 Students will work on their own and as part of a team to creatively address real-world issues using the tools and processes of computation.
-Associated Pathway: Computer Science
+The ultimate goal of the course is to prepare for the College Board AP exam, which, with a qualifying score, can earn students college credit at many post-secondary institutions.
+Associated Pathway: Computer Science.

 Art 1 - Foundations: 0.5 credits - In this course, students will focus on learning how to draw using elements and principles of design.
 Students will learn about art history and a variety of approaches to drawing.
 Form and value will be discovered using gesture and contour drawing, value studies of 3D forms, and still life paintings.
 Students will explore composition and figure/portrait development.
-Associated Pathways: Fine Arts & Digital Graphic Arts
+Associated Pathways: Fine Arts and Digital Graphic Arts.